mediamicroservices/mm/Resources/dbinfo.md

 |hashNumber|objectIdentifierValue|startframe|endframe|hash1|hash2|hash3|hash4|hash5|
 |---|---|---|---|---|---|---|---|---|
 |Auto-incrementing number for hashes|Name of corresponding item|Start frame for hash|End frame for hash|First component of hash|Second component of hash|Third component of hash|Fourth component of hash|Fifth component of hash|

+## Database Search Scripts

+#### searchlto

+Searches the LTO schema information stored in the database.
+Input for standard search can consist either of a Tape ID or a Media ID.
+If the `-c` flag is used, input is a file to be compared against information stored in the DB.
+Input file will be compared for modification time, file size and file name.

+Usage: searchlto [-h] (help) [-c] (compares an input file to file information stored in DB) [-f] (shows full schema) [Input]

+#### searchfingerprint

+Generates fingerprints (perceptual hashes) from whole or specified portion of an input video file and compares them against fingerprints stored in the mm database.
+Outputs any detected matches in 500 frame segments both in the terminal and in an optional preview window.
+Preview window will attempt to locate the portions of input video for which matches were found.

+Usage: "searchfingerprint" [ -h ] (help) [ -i ] (set in time) [ -o ] (set out time) [ -t ] (text only-don't display video preview) [Input]